Matiu / Somes Island: Reintroduction of birds

 Birds reintroduced to Matiu / Somes Island: kākāriki, top-left; little blue penguin, top-right; fluttering shearwater, bottom.

 Red-crowned kākāriki (parakeets) from Kapiti Island were successfully re-introduced in 2003 and 2004, and remain a common sight on the island.
 North Island robins sourced from Kapiti Island were released in April 2006.
 They bred for the first time in late September that year and this appeared to indicate that the island ecosystem was a suitable habitat for this species.
 However, the robins did not thrive, possibly because the regenerating forest does not yet provide sufficient damp leaf litter year-round to sustain an adequate population of invertebrates as food.

 Little blue penguins breed on the island, and the population is closely monitored.
 Their numbers have increased significantly since the revegetation of the island.
 To help support penguin breeding, over 170 artificial nest boxes have been provided.
 However, in the 2020/21 season, there was high mortality of penguin chicks, attributed to starvation caused by warmer sea temperatures making it more difficult for adults to find and catch fish.
 Normal chick mortality is around 11% but the figure for 2020/21 was 35%.

 Between 2012 and 2014, 237 fluttering shearwater chicks were translocated from the Marlborough Sounds to Matiu / Somes Island and hand-fed until they fledged.
 Some of the now-adult birds have since returned to the island and begun to breed.
 A solar-powered speaker system was installed to transmit fluttering shearwater calls each night, and has attracted wild birds to Matiu / Somes Island.
 This species is common in Wellington Harbour but there has been no local breeding population since pre-European times.
 They were once an important food source for local iwi.
+During the 2024/2025 breeding season, researchers monitoring the colony handled 94 birds, and recorded 40 eggs laid and 37 chicks fledged, representing a 93% breeding success rate.
+The net growth of the colony between 2001 and 2004 was an average of 2.8 birds per year, with productivity limited by an imbalance of males and females.
+The survival rates of fledglings from Matiu / Somes Island have been reduced by crash landings caused by light pollution.

 The island is also a stronghold for other seabirds including the spotted shag and black shag, and the red-billed gull.